-Prior archives such as z2 had rules in place to require that all uploaded ZZT worlds created after a certain point were required to have a minimum file size and make use of extended Super Tool Kit colors.
+Prior archives such as z2 had rules in place requiring all uploaded ZZT worlds to have a minimum file size and make use of extended Super Tool Kit colors.
 The Museum has no such restrictions on quality filters.
 Any worlds which can be reasonably believed to have been made in good faith are welcome.

 When uploading files, some data such as the title of the upload and authors who have worked on it are requested by the site to be filled out by the user.
 Other information is automatically parsed by the Museum site.

 If you are uploading files of your own, you are free to modify them for upload to the Museum as you see fit.
 When uploading data created by someone else, please refrain from making any changes to the content.
 Include as much of the original content available (high scores, text files) without modification.
 If there is additional information that needs to be provided, please create a text file of your own to insert into the ZIP file and identify it as not being part of the original release.

 Worlds which haven't been completed are acceptable to upload, but should be clearly noted as such in the title.
 These may be demos that have intentional end points or worlds which had simply been abandoned and end abruptly rather than having been packaged for release.
 If you have many incomplete worlds you wish to upload (such as sharing the entire contents of your old ZZT projects folder) it is preferred to bundle them together and publish them as such as seen in Gingermuffins' Abandoned Games collection.